 This feature reduces the delay between the audio and video channels.
 It is enabled in the Anyware Client application.
 Enhanced A/V Sync offers improved lip sync while also reducing the number of dropped video frames during movie playback.
-When enabled, a small lag in user interaction and responsiveness is introduced and the maximum frate rate may be reduced.
+When enabled, a small lag in user interaction and responsiveness is introduced and the maximum frame rate may be reduced.
 Enhanced A/V Sync is enabled on a per-display basis, so you can dedicate individual displays to playback without impacting responsiveness on the others.

-For further information on turning on and using the Enhanced A/V Sync on the Anyware Software Clients, see the following guides:
+For more information on turning on and using the Enhanced A/V Sync on the Anyware Software Clients, see the "Enhanced Audio and Video Synchronization" in the client guide (Windows, Linux, macOS) of your interest:

-- Anyware Software Client for Windows
+- Software Client for Windows

-- Anyware Software Client for macOS
+- Software Client for macOS

-- Anyware Software Client for Linux
+- Software Client for Linux